convox/docs/docs/introduction/faq.md

 ## What kind of apps can I deploy on Convox?

-Any Dockerised app (or even Docker wrapper) can be deployed.
+Any Dockerized app (or even Docker wrapper) can be deployed.
 We have example apps in various languages and frameworks available [here](/example-apps/examples), and we are adding more all the time.

 ## What types of Databases, Block Storage, Message Queues, etc... does Convox support?